Zamiell/isaac-achievement-randomizer/docs/about.md

 No. If you use Pause, the timers will be disabled until you re-enter the room.

-### Why is it possible for me to get a soul heart in my health before unlocking the soul heart pickup?
-Why is it possible for me to get a black heart in my health before unlocking the black heart pickup?
+### Why is it possible to get a soul heart in the health before unlocking the soul heart pickup?
+Why is it possible to get a black heart in the health before unlocking the black heart pickup?

 There is a difference between a _heart health type_ (which is what appears in the health UI at the top left corner of the screen) and a _heart pickup_ (which is the entity that appears on the ground that you have to touch with your body).
 **Only the pickups are unlockable, not the health type.** In other words, it is possible to unlock the Ceremonial Robes collectible before unlocking the black heart pickup.
 (Ceremonial Robes adds 3 black hearts directly to the player's health upon pickup.)